retirement planning | april 4, 2022

-The Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act), passed in late 2019, may make Roth conversions more attractive for some people.
-Under the SECURE Act, most IRAs inherited by beneficiaries (other than spouses, disabled or chronically ill individuals, or those less than 10 years younger than the IRA owner [or other exceptions]) will need to be fully distributed within 10 years of the original owner’s death.
+The Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act) may make Roth conversions more attractive for some people.
+Under the SECURE Act, most IRAs inherited by beneficiaries (other than spouses, disabled or chronically ill individuals, those less than 10 years younger than the IRA owner, or other limited exceptions) will need to be fully distributed within 10 years of the original owner’s death.
 That income could push some beneficiaries into higher tax brackets.
 Therefore, a Roth conversion could be attractive if those beneficiaries’ tax rates are higher than the rate upon conversion.
-In addition, the starting age for RMDs has been pushed out from 70½ to 72, which may allow more time to execute a conversion strategy.
-(This change in age is only available for individuals who haven’t reached age 70½ on or before 12/31/19.)
+In addition, the starting age for RMDs was pushed out from 70½ to 72, which may allow more time to execute a conversion strategy.

 Running the Numbers—Evaluating Different Scenarios